nicolas-martinez/grava-speed-test/README.md

 ```
 The `Groovy` version is `2.3.7` used as defined in [pom.xml](https://github.com/nicolas-martinez/grava-speed-test/blob/master/pom.xml).

-After implementing the suggestions from [stackoverflow](http://stackoverflow.com/questions/29460746/looking-for-ideas-on-how-to-improve-groovy-performance-in-the-specific-test) to use the specific types, removing exra `collect()` call from the original `groovy` code and introducing a warm up cycle from I'm still seeing that the `groovy` code is about `~5 times slower` than its `java` equivalent.
+After implementing the suggestions from [stackoverflow](http://stackoverflow.com/questions/29460746/looking-for-ideas-on-how-to-improve-groovy-performance-in-the-specific-test) to use the specific types, removing extra `collect()` call from the original `groovy` code and introducing a warm up cycle from I'm still seeing that the `groovy` code is about `~5 times slower` than its `java` equivalent.

 Additional tests can be run using `./speed-test.sh` (after the compilation performed by `Maven` in the target directory) to take `JUnit` out of equation.